Building a robust talent pipeline is an evergreen item on a busy recruiter and hiring manager's to-do list.

 A concrete idea of what roles you will need to fill in six months, a year, five years, and beyond is crucial to create a worthwhile talent pipeline.

-You might intuitively assume that creating a talent pipeline is less urgent than present-day role filling, but talent pipelines actually address common recruiting difficulties.
+You might intuitively assume that creating an effective talent pipeline is less urgent than present-day role filling, but talent pipelines actually address common recruiting difficulties.

 The implications of swift technological breakthroughs are notable for talent acquisition strategists: Requirements for a given position—and the skills necessary to succeed in that position—are shifting with increasing momentum.